 While current data indicates that men who have sex with men make up the majority of cases, monkeypox is not considered a sexually transmitted infection (STI).
 Anyone who has had close contact with an infected person is considered at risk.

-Monkeypox PPE, Protective Clothing, and Other Safety Protocols for Health Care Workers
+Monkeypox Personal Protective Clothing and Other Safety Protocols for Healthcare Workers

 The current monkeypox outbreak is an ongoing and developing public health concern that is being carefully monitored by local and global health officials.
 It's not clear what the course of this outbreak will look like—but what is clear is that minimizing further spread and protecting healthcare workers is essential.
 Healthcare workers, after all, represent the demographic most likely to come across this virus within their occupational setting.

-According to the CDC, healthcare workers caring for patients with a confirmed case of monkeypox, suspected monkeypox, or handling specimens for diagnosis should have ready access to the following items of PPE:
+According to the CDC, healthcare workers caring for infected patients or handling specimens for diagnosis should have ready access to the following items of PPE: